 Temperature Sensitivity of Substrate Decomposition from Enzymes to Microbial Communities

-A recently funded project explores how substrate stoichiometry and architecture influence the C and N released via mineralization, and the temperature sensitivity of these fluxes.
-This avenue of research will help us understand the temperature sensitivity of soil organic matter decomposition, and ultimately will be useful for predicting CO2 release from soils in a warmer world.
+This project explores how the stoichiometry of available resources, activation energies of substrate decay, and adaptive microbial physiology influence the temperature responses of substrate decay.
+We also are exploring how pH and temperature, and exo-enzyme age and temperature, interact to drive substrate decay rates and associated flows of liberated C and N. This avenue of research will help us understand the temperature sensitivity of soil organic matter decomposition, and ultimately will be useful for predicting CO2 release from soils in a warmer world.
 We have developed a theoretical framework based on these ideas, useful for understanding how microbial allocation of substrate-derived resources responds to multiple substrate landscapes.

 This material is based upon the work supported by the National Science Foundation under Grant No. 0950095.